Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: What can LMs learn from RNPC?

 \section{What can LMs learn from RNPC?}

-Given that the target knowledge is learnable, we now address question (c): what relevant linguistic features have the models learned from RNPC?
-We probe for two features extensively studied in the relevant literature (cf. Section ~\ref{sec:related_work}), using different probing techniques.
+Given that the target knowledge is learnable, we now address question (c): What linguistic features have the models learned from RNPC?
+We probe for two features extensively studied in the relevant literature (cf. \cref{sec:related_work}), using different techniques.

-\minisection{Modifier semantic category.} The first feature we are interested in is the semantic category of the modifiers.
-Namely, each modifier is categorized as \textbf{intersective}, \textbf{subsective}, or \textbf{privative} \cite{mccrae-etal-2014-modelling}.
-The entailment pattern of individual modifiers is an important factor in the semantics of the entire NP.
-We use the ``edge probing'' method proposed by \citet{tenney2018what} to investigate if models have learned the feature from RNPC.
+\minisection{Modifier semantic category.} We first investigate if models have learned the semantic category of modifiers using the ``edge probing technique'' \cite{tenney2018what}.
+Namely, each modifier is categorized as intersective, subsective, or privative \cite{mccrae-etal-2014-modelling}.
+The entailment pattern of individual modifiers is an important factor in determining the meaning of the entire NP.

-Given a fine-tuned model, we take its contextualized representation of each modifier in the last hidden layer.
-Then, we attach a linear head on top of the token representations as an ``auxiliary classifier''.
-We choose linear classifiers because more expressive ones like Multi-Layer Perceptron are sometimes found to capture the target feature themselves \cite{hewitt-liang-2019-designing}.
+Given a finetuned model, we take the contextualized representation of each modifier in the last hidden layer.
+Then, we attach a linear head on top of the token representation as an ``auxiliary classifier''.
+We choose linear classifiers because more expressive ones like Multi-Layer Perceptron are more likely to capture the target feature themselves \cite{hewitt-liang-2019-designing}.
 The token representations are then frozen, while the linear head is trained to predict the semantic category of the modifiers.\footnote{See Appendix~\ref{appendix:edge_probing} for an illustration of the method.}

-We probe the models fine-tuned on RNPC from Section~\ref{section:Qb}, as well as the models fine-tuned on existing benchmarks for comparison.
+We probe the models finetuned on RNPC from Section~\ref{section:Qb}, as well as the models finetuned on existing benchmarks for comparison.
 The results are shown in Figure~\ref{figure:mod_class_probing_results}.
-For all tasks, the probing accuracy is higher for models fine-tuned on RNPC than on existing benchmarks.
+For all tasks, the probing accuracy is higher for models finetuned on RNPC than on existing benchmarks.
 The increase is small for SPTE (3.4) and MPTE (2.8), but more obvious for EPC (7.1).
-This is somewhat counter-intuitive, since modifier category is defined in terms of entailment patterns, but models learn it better from EPC than from TE tasks.
-Nonetheless, the overall trend shows that models can learn the semantic category of modifiers to some extent after being fine-tuned on our tasks.
-Since the absolute increase is limited, we plan to explore ways to quantify the actual amount of knowledge learned in future work.
+This is somewhat counter-intuitive since modifier category is defined in terms of entailment patterns, but models learn it better from EPC than from TE tasks.
+Nonetheless, the overall trend shows that models can learn the semantic category of modifiers to some extent after being finetuned on our datasets.
+Since the absolute increase is limited, we plan to explore ways to quantify the actual amount of learned knowledge in future work.